General Information

 Other: Decreases platelet aggregation (blood thinning), insect repellants, mercury poisoning

-longevity, snake and scorpion bites
+longevity, snake and scorpion bites, longevity

 * * *